SenseNet/sensenet/docs/most-common-api-calls.md

 ## Working with permissions
-For examples and details about how to work with permissions and how to edit group membership please check the [Permission API](http://wiki.sensenet.com/Permission_API) article.
+For examples and details about how to work with permissions and how to edit group membership please check the [Permission API](/permission-API) article.

 ## Searching workspaces
-We can use the [Query API](http://wiki.sensenet.com/Query_API) to search workspaces.
+We can use the [Query API](query-API) to search workspaces.
 This function will return with the list of all workspaces as Nodes.
 We switch off the AutoFilters option during the query execution, so even workspaces under SystemFolders will be returned:

 ```c#
 var workspaces = ContentQuery.Query("TypeIs:Workspace", new QuerySettings { EnableAutofilters = false }).Nodes;
 ```

-> Please also take a look at the [LINQ to sensenet](http://wiki.sensenet.com/LINQ_to_ ) API that offers a similar way to query the repository using well-known developer techniques.
+> Please also take a look at the [LINQ to sensenet](/LINQ-to-sensenet ) API that offers a similar way to query the repository using well-known developer techniques.